alekzs/slack-roll/SETUP.md

 ## Step 2: Copy the Command Token
 Copy the token value for the Slash Command into the `.env` file in your  project.
 You'll see an entry for SLACK_TOKEN.
 Paste the token against that variable name.

 That's all of the setup required to get the Slash Command working.
-To try it out, type the slash command `/roll <option1>, <option2>, <option3>`, and it'll output one of the options randomly chosen.
+To try it out, type the slash command `/roll <title> | <option1>, <option2>, <option3>`, and it'll output one of the options randomly chosen.